quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Prioritization can be realized by the sender and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
 Further applications can implement their own prioritization scheme on top of QUIC: an an (application) protocol that run on top of QUIC can define explict messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the application on top.

 Priority handling of retransmissions can be implemented by the sender in the transport layer. {{QUIC}} recommends to retransmit lost data before new data, unless indicated differently by the application.
-Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmission is likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
+Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmissionis likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
 For not fully reliable streams priority scheduling of retransmissions over data of higher-priority streams might not be desired.
 In this case QUIC could also provide an interface or derive the prioritization decision from the reliability level of the stream.

 # Graceful connection closure